 Broad Gauge Replica Loco, built by RESCO Railways in 1985, as part of the Great Western 150 celebrations, using parts from two Hunslet Austerity tanks.
-The locomotive is part of the collection of the National Railway Museum.
+The locomotive is part of the National Railway Museum collection.

-The locomotive is a replica of one of the first batch of the 29 strong Iron Duke class which was built in 1847.
-This was withdrawn in 1871 though the name was re-used for one of the then new Rover class, which itself lasted until the demise of the Broad Gauge in 1892.
+The locomotive is a replica of one of the first batch of the 29 strong 4-2-2 Iron Duke class which was built in 1847.
+The locomotive was withdrawn in 1871 though the name was re-used for one of the then new Rover class, which itself lasted until the demise of the Broad Gauge in 1892.

-After a few earlier visits in 1986/7, this locomotive returned to Didcot Railway Centre in December 2013 and will be cosmetically restored for static display.
+After a few earlier visits in 1986/7, this locomotive returned to Didcot Railway Centre in December 2013 and has been cosmetically restored for static display.